British Board of Film Classification gives 12A rating to 'Pathaan' | Entertainment

 Superstar Shah Rukh Khan's ''Pathaan '' has received '12A' rating from the British Board of Film Classification (BBFC) ahead of its release on Wednesday.
 The BBFC shared the rating for ''Pathaan'' on its official website along with detailed rating information.

 As per the rating system, no one younger than 12 may see a 12A film in a cinema unless accompanied by an adult.
 Adults planning to take a child under 12 to view a 12A film should consider whether the film is suitable for that child.
-Directed by Siddharth Anand, ''Pathaan'' is a Hindi language action thriller in which an undercover cop and an ex-con work together to prevent an attack on the Indian soil.
+Directed by Siddharth Anand, ''Pathaan'' is a Hindi language action thriller in which an undercover cop and an ex-con work together to prevent the release of a deadly synthetic virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)